 What are the age requirements to cheer?

 Cheerleading squads are divided into groups by grade, for grades 1st though 8th grade.
 1st and 2nd grade are combined.
 Kindergardeners can be placed on a squad as a mascot.

 All cheerleaders must cheer for the grade level she will be entering in the fall of the season for which she is registering, per Gwinnett Football League rules.
 Mascots must be in kindergarten in the fall of the current season.
 Typically mascots are placed with the 1st/2nd grade squad unless a different squad is requested.

 How much does it cost?

-Registration for 2019 is $295.
-The fee included "Spirit Money" that goes directly back to the squad, cheer camp, camp outfit, game day shoes, game day ribbon, BHS youth night ticket, cheer off entry, trophy, league fees, and supplemental insurance.
-The additional required costs are $190 for a game day uniform package (including poms).
+Registration for 2020 is $295.
+The fee included "Spirit Money" that goes directly back to the squad, cheer camp, camp outfit, game day bow, BHS youth night ticket, cheer off entry, trophy, league fees, and supplemental insurance.
+The additional required costs are $230 for a game day uniform package (including poms).
 Optional expenses include a warm up jacket, warm up pants, pom bag and rain poncho. *Used uniform pieces will be available for purchase this year*

 How many days a week do the squads practice, and for how long?